Explore This Fellowship

 Program structure

-The Rural Health Leadership Fellowship is a full time fellowship that offers early-career physicians clinical experiences on the Rosebud Indian Reservation in South Dakota.
+The Rural Health Leadership Fellowship is a full-time fellowship, embedded with the award-winning Rural Medicine Program, that offers early-career physicians clinical experiences on the Rosebud Indian Reservation in South Dakota.
 Key components of the fellowship include:

 • A Master’s Degree in Public Health at the Harvard T.H.
 Chan School of Public Health*